Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Neural IDE and Neural DDE Benchmark

-The second term on the right hand side of Equation \ref{ap:ide} is much more computationally involved than that of the second term on the right hand side of Equation \ref{ap:dde} .
-Indeed, Equation \ref{ap:dde} only needs 2 function evaluations to evaluate it's right hand side(RHS).
-On the other hand, the number of function evaluation required to integrate Equation \ref{ap:ide} will scale as $t$ grows in order to get a correct evaluation of the integral term.
+The second term on the right hand side of Equation~\eqref{ap:ide} is much more computationally involved than the second term on the right hand side (RHS) of Equation~\eqref{ap:dde}.
+Indeed, Equation~\eqref{ap:dde} only needs 2 function evaluations to evaluate its right hand side while, on the other hand, the number of function evaluation required to integrate Equation~\eqref{ap:ide} increases as $t$ grows in order to get a correct estimate of the integral term.
+For a more theoretical examination of computational complexity, one can refer to Appendix A.6 of \cite{monsel2024time}.